eldh/bs-react-spring/README.md

 # bs-react-spring

 Reason bindings for [react-spring](http://react-spring.surge.sh).
-Works with the next version of ReasonReact.
+Works with ReasonReact 0.7.0 and above.

 ## Todo